 - Bodega owners who sell a wide variety of products

-- Restaurant or food truck owners who need wireless solutions
+- Bakeries, coffee shops, or tea shops that sell food and drinks over the counter.
+Food truck owners who need wireless solutions

 Pros and cons of using POS systems